-Activist Rona Wilson moves Bombay HC for SIT inquiry into letters planted against him on his laptop
+Activist Rona Wilson moves Bombay HC for SIT inquiry into letters allegedly planted on his laptop

 “It is therefore just and necessary, that this Hon’ble Court does enquire into the fraud committed on the Petitioner [Wilson] in order to frame him and his co-accused with the aim of keeping them behind bars for an indefinite period of time.
 The said planting and framing amounts to false prosecution with malice in fact and in law as is obvious for the selective prosecution of the accused while ignoring to prosecute the real culprits of the violence that took place on 1.1.2018…This requires a thorough enquiry by this Hon’ble Court in order to ensure that the fair name of justice is not sullied.”— Rona Wilson's petition

 The petition has also sought quashing the order of sanction to prosecute all the accused.
-It said that the special investigation team should include digital forensic analysis experts and should be led by a retired judge of the High Court or the Supreme Court or other appropriate persons empowered to enquire into the planting of fabricated documents.
+It said that the Special Investigation Team should include digital forensic analysis experts and should be led by a retired judge of the High Court or the Supreme Court or other appropriate persons empowered to probe into the alleged planting of fabricated documents.

+The activist sought monetary compensation befitting to the “agony, harassment, violation of fundamental rights, defamation, loss to reputation, incarceration, inhuman treatment” suffered by the accused in the case.

+Wilson said the actions against the accused activists amounts to “targeted and selective persecution”, which is in violation of their fundamental rights granted under Article 14 (equality before law) and Article 15 (prohibition of discrimination on the basis of religion, race, caste, sex, place of birth).

 Arsenal’s report found that an attacker used malware to infiltrate a laptop belonging to Wilson before his arrest and deposited at least 10 incriminating letters on his computer.
 The Pune Police used letters it found on the laptop as its primary evidence in the chargesheet they filed in the Bhima Koregaon case.